 Well, there can be several reasons, but you must start at the beginning.
 Ask yourself before marketing, did I pick the right keywords to target the right audience?

-My podcast episode talks about helping you find the right keywords for your business along with providing a personal reason why taking risk is better than regret.
+My podcast episode talks about helping you find the right keywords for your business along with providing a personal reason why taking risks is better than regret.

 Sample of the transcript: